4Catalyzer/karma-jest/README.md

 At the moment karma-jest supports a limited subset of jest options on the `jest`:

+- `rootDir`: The root directory (if different from karma's basePath)
 - `testMatch`: an array of glob patterns to select test files
 - `testPathIgnorePatterns`: an array of patterns matching ignored files
 - `snapshotPath`: the directory snapshots are saved in, defaults to: `path.join(karmaConfig.basePath, '__snapshots__')`
+- `setupFiles`: an array of files to run before test framework setup
+- `setupFilesAfterEnv`: an array of files to run after test framework setup

 Internally `karma-jest` uses `webpack` to compile and run tests.
 Reasonable defaults are provided for compiling JS, CSS, and various font and image assets.
 To customize the webpack